shirohnimo/Projet6/README.md

 Usage :

-Stage 1 : 	the playbook will add a rule to allow communication on the specified port as a client
+Stage 1 : 	The playbook will add a rule to allow communication on the specified port as a client
-		the playbook will run on all hosts in group "netfilter" if no target defined in options
+		The playbook will run on all hosts in group "netfilter" if no target defined in options

 	ansible-playbook -i inventory_file --become --ask-become-pass -e "<options>" AddRule.yml